harezaj/formulaone-data-ingestion/README.md

    - **Task:** Schedules and runs data processing jobs.

 3. **Terraform**
-   - **Infrastructure as Code:** Terraform is used to manage all Snowflake resources, including stages, Snowpipe, streams, and file formats.
-This ensures a consistent and reproducible setup for Snowflake infrastructure.
+   - **Infrastructure:** Terraform is used to manage all Snowflake resources, including stages, Snowpipe, streams, and file formats.
+Allows a consistent and reproducible setup for Snowflake infrastructure.

 ## Brief Overview